 The lid is nice when we’re taking a bunch of track and trains with us when we visit one set or the other of the Little Engineer’s grandparents.
 The boxes are just the right height for the trains, so with the lid down it keeps them from being jostled too much.

 We don’t use this for trains at home, though, because the lid gets in the way of the Little Engineer getting at the trains.
-But we do keep things like the Melissa and Doug Farm Blocks in them, to pull out when we want to have a farm in the layout.

 Another option that we don’t have is a wooden train shelf.
 We don’t have one yet, but they would certainly look great in the Little Engineer’s room.
 I wonder, however, how often the trains would actually be on the shelves.